 The plane

-The visit starts with the building 1.
-If you take the time to look at the roof, you will see that it is shaped like a parachute.
-Good thinking, right?
+The tour begins with Building 1.
+If you take the time to look closely at the roof, you’ll see that it’s shaped like a parachute.
+Clever, isn’t it?

 We had the pleasure of seeing the life-size Waco CG4A glider in the center of the room.

-This aircraft, with a wingspan of 25.5m and a length of 14.8m, remains the only example visible in France in this state of preservation.
-The wreckage of this glider has been entirely renovated by the Salis workshops in La Ferté-Alais.
-You will have the incredible chance to go on board and discover its history through explanatory panels.
-We loved the experience and even discovered with the Histopad how the guns were loaded into the plane!
+With a wingspan of 25.5m and a length of 14.8m, it is the only example of this type to be seen in France.
+The wreckage of this glider has been entirely renovated by the Salis workshops at La Ferté-Alais.
+You’ll have the incredible opportunity to climb aboard, and discover its history through explanatory panels.
+We loved the experience, and even discovered with the Histopad how the cannons were loaded into the plane!

-The Waco glider is very important in the history of the museum.
-In 1957, the mayor of Sainte-Mère-Église submitted to the American and French authorities his project to create a museum.
+The Waco glider is an important part of the museum’s history.
+As early as 1957, the mayor of Sainte-Mère-Église submitted his plan to create a museum to the American and French authorities.

-The centerpiece would be a glider that was used for the landing of airborne troops.
+The centerpiece would be a glider used for landing airborne troops.
 In 1960, the Americans located the wreckage of a 1943 Waco CG4A glider, which was later restored in the Paris region.

 The objects

-All kinds of objects are presented in this room.
-We observed everyday items such as the soldiers’ personal effects, their weapons, and equipment such as these dust goggles.
+All kinds of objects are on display in this room.
+We looked at everyday items such as soldiers’ personal effects and weapons, as well as equipment like these dust goggles.

 We were surprised by the attention to detail.
-Indeed, hygienic products and medical equipment were also exposed.
+Hygiene products and medical equipment were also on display.

 The objects that interested us the most were: